xvik/guice-persist-orient/src/doc/docs/repository/command/script.md

 void update(String name)
 ```

-This may be not the best way in all cases, but it works (due to implementation specifics simple query will fail in concurrent cases).
+This may be not the best way in all cases, but it works (due to implementation specifics simple query [may fail in concurrent cases](../../guide/transactions.md#retry)).
 Also, note as positional parameter used as named.
 Script doesn't work with positional parameters, but it works like this.

-Internally OCommandScript used.
+Internally `OCommandScript` used.